 The Outcome: FDA Recommendations

 Speaking during a session at the American Course on Drug Development and Regulatory Sciences (ACDRS) meeting, FDA reviewers of the dossier made several conclusions.
-They included that self-report and pill count were ineffective adherence measuresand that is largely in part what helped shape the development of the 2019 enrichment strategies guidance.
+They included that self-report and pill count were ineffective adherence measures6 and that is largely in part what helped shape the development of the 2019 enrichment strategies guidance.

 The document recognizes that the reliability of patient adherence data should be improved as it provides valuable safety and efficacy information, and that more attention should be paid to adherence data during regulatory review.